Vietnam.vn - Nền tảng quảng bá Việt Nam

 Technicians work at a semiconductor facility in Japan.
 Photo: TerraProbe

-This strategy is divided into three phases.
-In the first phase, Japan will ensure a domestic production platform for advanced semiconductors serving artificial intelligence and IoT.
+This strategy is divided into 3 phases.
+In the first phase, Japan will ensure the production platform of advanced semiconductors for artificial intelligence and IoT domestically.

-In phase 2, Japan will strengthen its ties with the United States to research next-generation semiconductor technology.
+In phase 2, Japan will strengthen its ties with the US to research next-generation semiconductor technology.
 In phase 3, the country will realize and apply future technologies through global cooperation.

 In fact, in the first 3 years of the strategy, from 2021, Japan has allocated a budget of up to 4,000 billion Yen to serve the development of the semiconductor industry.